jiaaro/pydub/API.markdown

 - `duration` | example: `4` | NO DEFAULT
   You can use `start` or `end` with duration, instead of specifying both - provided as a convenience.

-        to_gain (float):
-            resulting volume_change in db
-        from_gain (float):
-            resulting volume_change in db
-        start (int):
-            default = beginning of the segment
-            when in this segment to start fading in milliseconds end (int):
-            default = end of the segment
-            when in this segment to start fading in milliseconds duration (int):
-            default = until the end of the audio segment the duration of the fade

 ### AudioSegment(…).fade_out()

 Fade out (to silent) the end of this `AudioSegment`.
 Uses `.fade()` internally.